 - Withdrawal.
 Unusually withdrawal effects are the opposite of intoxication.
 Stimulants keep you awake and withdrawal from stimulants will involve being tired and sleeping a lot.

-- Substance induced disorders.
-These are medium to long-term changes that are the result of exposure to a substance which persist even after the drug has left the clients system.
+- Substance-induced disorders.
+These are medium to long-term changes that are the result of exposure to a substance which persists even after the drug has left the clients system.

 What are the 10 listed drugs?